lywysocki/Dart-CS330/README.md

 First released on November 14, 2013, Dart is an object-oriented, class-based, garbage-collected programming language designed by Lars Bak and Kasper Lund and developed by Google.
 With a syntax similar to languages like JavaScript, Java, and C++, Dart was created to address the limitations Google found with JavaScript.
 Dart is most notably known for its web development capabilities and  Flutter framework, which allows for building cross-platform mobile applications.

 ### Installation
 Dart is supported on Windows, MacOS, and Linux.
-Dart can be written in any text editor; however, IDEs like VS Code, Android Studio, and IntelliJ IDEA can enhance the coding experience.
-Once an IDE is installed, ensure you download any relevant Dart extensions or plugins.
-Personally, I will be using IntelliJ IDEA; for IntelliJ IDEA, a Dart plugin is needed to run Dart projects.

 #### Windows
 The Dart SDK can be downloaded on Windows devices via [Chocolatey](https://chocolatey.org/).